Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method

 \subsection{Attacking Results}

 We present the prediction performance of NR-IQA models before (marked as Original) and after the attack in Table~\ref{tab_all}.
 Our method has superior attack effectiveness under the premise of maintaining good invisibility.
 It consistently leads to substantial performance degradation across not only correlation metrics but also the MAE.
-Specifically, the attack on CONTRIQUE within the CLIVE dataset results in an SROCC reduction to 0.0651, indicating a substantial disruption in the order relationship within the image set.
+Specifically, the attack on CONTRIQUE within the CLIVE dataset results in an SROCC reduction from above $0.7$ to under $0.1$, indicating a substantial disruption in the order relationship within the image set.
 Meanwhile, Zhang presents unstable attack performances with failure in attacking SFA on the LIVE dataset.
-For instance, the SROCC for SFA unexpectedly increases from 0.8425 before the attack to 0.8519 after the attack.
-The Korhonen method performs a better MAE value than our attack when attacking SFA because the substitute model it used is similar to the model used in SFA.
+For instance, the SROCC for SFA unexpectedly increases from under $0.85$ before the attack to above $0.85$ after the attack.
+The Korhonen method performs a better MAE value than our attack in targeting SFA because the substitute model it used is similar to the model used in SFA.
 But our method still achieves better SROCC/PLCC/KROCC performance.

-We also adapt a classical query-based attack method~\cite{guo2019simple} primarily for classification tasks to NR-IQA, but its performance is not good due to the inefficient query method, experimental results are shown in the supplementary material.
+Attack performance compared with the $R$ metric is shown in Table~\ref{tab_r}.
+Our method shows superior results, either ranking the best or second-best in attacking all four NR-IQA models.
+It achieves an $R$ value of $0.826$ attacking DBCNN on the CLIVE dataset, significantly surpassing the second-best method by over $0.14$.
+When considering the SFA, we observe that the Korhonen method attains a lower $R$ value on both datasets.
+This can be explained by the similarity between the substitute model employed by Korhonen and the model utilized in SFA.

-For the robustness of NR-IQA models, all models present the vulnerability to black-box attacks on both synthetic distortions in LIVE and authentic distortions in CLIVE, which alarms the necessity to explore the security of NR-IQA.
-Among four NR-IQA models, DBCNN and CONTRIQUE suffer the most performance degradation.
+For the robustness of NR-IQA models, all models present the vulnerability to black-box attacks on both synthetic distortions in the LIVE dataset and authentic distortions in the CLIVE dataset, which alarms the necessity to explore the security of NR-IQA.
+Among the four NR-IQA models, DBCNN and SFA suffer the most performance degradation with low correlation metrics, MAE, and $R$ value.
 Meanwhile, NR-IQA models are less robust against attacks on images with authentic distortions compared to synthetic ones.
 This could be attributed to the more complex and variable patterns in authentic distortions, presenting an easier target for attacks.
 It is worthy to be further explored in future work.